 If you’ve been accused of indecent exposure, talk to our skilled Orlando sex crimes attorney as soon as possible.
 Sex crime convictions could lead to registering as a sex offender in the state of Florida, which can make finding a job or housing extremely difficult.
 The Wiseman Law Firm can help you defend your rights and freedom.

 Get started by calling us at (407) 708-9127 or filling out our online form today.

 If you are convicted of the crime, you would be guilty of a 1st-degree misdemeanor.
 You could get up to a year in prison, a fine of up to $1,000, or both.
 However, if your crime involved minors under the age of 16, the charges can rise to felony level.

 If a defendant over the age of 18 exposes genitals in a lewd manner or masturbates in front of an individual under the age of 16 in person or online, he or she could face a possible 2nd-degree felony.
 If convicted, a person could get up to 15 years in prison and a fine of up to $10,000.
 If this offense is committed by a minor, it is a 3rd-degree felony, punishable by up to 5 years in prison and a fine of up to $5,000.

 Likewise, in some cases, a judge could order the defendant register as a sex offender.
 However, this particular punishment would depend on the particular circumstances of the case.

 Our skilled Orlando criminal defense lawyer has more than 15 years of legal experience to offer your case.
 Attorney Wiseman is a former prosecutor, meaning he has a unique insight into what the opposition might be thinking or planning about your case.

-Contact us at (407) 708-9127 or fill out our online form to schedule a free case consultation with us today.
+Contact us at (407) 708-9127 or fill out our online form to schedule a free initial case consultation with us today.